 Funded Ratio is a measurement of the funded status of the plan.
-The Funded Ratio is calculated by dividing the valuation Assets by the Actuarial Accrued Liability.
-In the table above SamCERA's Funded Ratio indicates assets are approximately 25% less than liabilities.
-The Funded Ratio increased from June 30, 2005.
-This was primarily due to employer contributions made to pay off the Unfunded Actuarial Accrued Liability (UAAL.)
+The Funded Ratio is calculated by dividing the Valuation Assets by the Actuarial Accrued Liability.
+In the table above SamCERA's Funded Ratio indicates assets are approximately 23% less than liabilities.
+The Funded Ratio increased from June 30, 2006.
+This was primarily due to a positive investment return which caused a decrease in the Unfunded Actuarial Accrued Liability (UAAL) as a percentage of assets.